Matatika/matatika-docs/content/data-visualisation/examples/basic_charts.md

 ---

-These charts are the output of the [matatika dataset yaml file](../../cli/dataset-yaml) listed below each of them.
+These charts are the output of the [Matatika dataset yaml file](../../cli/dataset-yaml) listed below each of them.

 ---